ericysze/Strike2/README.md

 # Strike2

-Strike allows the user to:
+Strike allows its user to:
-  - remotely unlock your door with their iPhone
+  - remotely unlock their door with their iPhone

 10 second video of protoype in action: